 Going to be honest with you: This is a deceptively complicated question!
 That's because adding length to your hair requires a combination of encouraging healthy growth while also preserving the hair you already have.
 (After all, new growth means nothing if you just keep having to trim off split ends and damage.)

 Now, on average hair grows about ¼ inch to ½ inch a month, according to Bridgette Hill, certified trichologist and founder of Root Cause Scalp Analysis.
 This may fluctuate depending on where you are on the hair growth cycle.
-Your hair grows in four phases: anagen, catagen, telogen, and exogen.
+Your hair grows in four phases12: anagen, catagen, telogen, and exogen.
 You'll likely feel that your hair grows faster during the primary growth phase (anagen), but at any given point in time about 10 to 15% of your hair is in the shedding phase (telogen).
 There's little you can do to influence this cycle naturally, but there are ways to support your hair growth so it's healthy long term.

 Try androgen blockers.

 Unlike hair vitamins, which are dietary supplements, androgen blockers are topicals and medications that a health care practitioner could prescribe to influence your hair growth cycle.
 "Hair-growth products are mainly androgen blockers with active ingredients that trick the body into extending the growing phase of the hair cycle," Hill says.
 "There are clinical and scientific studies that show these topicals and internal bioactives work."
 However, these are typically only studied on men with male-pattern baldness.
-You likely know androgen-blockers as products or drugs such as finasteride and minoxidil (the active ingredient in Rogaine).
+You likely know androgen-blockers as products or drugs such as finasteride and minoxidil13 (the active ingredient in Rogaine).

 Tend to your scalp.